Path to Newtown Castle in Ireland’s County Clare

 As with most of these vintage properties, Newtown Castle had fallen into disrepair after it was abandoned by its last resident in the late 1800s, before being restored nearly two centuries later.

-This castle is unique in that it has a square pyramidal base, with the round tower rising out of it.
+This castle is unique in that it has a square pyramidal base, with a round tower rising out of it.
 Of the estimated 3,000 tower houses in Ireland, only 30 are round.

 Facebook Comments